 After all this excitement and climbing all those stairs, now is a good time for a famous Thai massage.
 Our favorite spa in Chiang Mai was Fah Lanna Spa (book in advance!).
 Of course, this was a more luxurious experience, but the average spa costs ~ USD 30 for a traditional 2-hour Thai massage.
 You can’t beat that!

 Last but not least, our trip to the elephant sanctuary was truly unforgettable.
 We spent the day taking care of, bathing, and feeding rescued elephants.
 We also learned how important it is to take care of these majestic creatures from abuse and extinction.
-Riding elephants is a big no-no in Thailand, so make sure to do your research to find an ethical sanctuary ahead of time.
+Riding elephants is a big no-no in Thailand, so make sure to do your research to find an ethical sanctuary.

 Where did we stay in Chiang Mai